Build add-in for MS Office Excel , Word 2010 - 2000

 Step 2.
 Add-in module

 AddinModule.vb (or AddinModule1.cs) is the core part of the add-in project.
-It is a container for components essential for the functionality of your add-in.
-You specify the add-in properties in the module's properties, add the components to the module's designer, and write the functional code of your add-in in this module.
-To review its source code, in Solution Explorer, right-click the AddinModule1.vb (or AddinModule1.cs) file and choose View Code in the popup menu.
+It is a container for components essential for the functionality of your plugin.
+You configure the addin's settings in the module's properties, put components onto the module's designer, and write the functional code of your add-in in this module.
+To review its source code, in the Solution Explorer, right-click the AddinModule1.vb (or AddinModule1.cs) file and choose View Code in the popup menu.

 COM add-in module